uber/cadence/docs/design/2290-cadence-ndc.md

 T = 0: domain α is registered, with active data center set to data center A
 ```
 domain α' version is 1
+all workflows events generated within this domain, will come with version 1
 ```

 T = 1: domain β is registered, with active data center set to data center B
 ```
 domain β' version is 2
+all workflows events generated within this domain, will come with version 2
 ```

 T = 2: domain α is updated to with active data center set to data center B
 ```
 domain α' version is 2
+all workflows events generated within this domain, will come with version 2
 ```

 T = 3: domain β is updated to with active data center set to data center A
 ```
 domain β' version is 11
+all workflows events generated within this domain, will come with version 11
 ```

 ### Version History